zqfang/GSEApy/README.rst

 Installation
 ------------

-| Install gseapy package from pypi and download
+| Install gseapy package from pypi and download.

 .. code:: shell